 “But I thought hard shoulders should only ever be used in an emergency?”

-Yes, you’re right but in this era of heavy traffic, queues and other assorted motorway misery, the bright sparks at Highways England realised that the hard shoulder could double up as another lane to help ease the tedium.
+Yes, you’re right but in this era of heavy traffic, queues and other assorted motorway misery, Highways England believed that the hard shoulder could double up as another lane to help ease the tedium.
 And according to road experts, it has helped ease congestion, lower journey times and make motorway driving more ‘pleasant’.

 “So I can use the hard shoulder all the time, any time?”